Tecnocrat/CodeBot/README.md

 # CodeBot

 ## Overview
 CodeBot is now fully web-based.
 The terminal UI has been removed, and all interactions are handled through the web UI.
+It integrates advanced genetic algorithms, AI-powered code analysis, and self-improvement capabilities to optimize Python codebases.

 ---